microsoft/DUCK/docs/architecture.md

 will be performed on the client.
 This enhances fault-tolerance as well as performance since it avoids server invocation latency as well as introduces higher tolerance for network and server-side interruptions.
 From an end-user perspective, this will assist DUCK in providing a consistent and performant UI experience.

+#### Modularity

+ The frontend UI contains the following modules:

+  * duck.core - Core functions and infrastructure including user tracking
+  * duck.component - UI form components
+  * duck.i18n - Internationalization
+  * duck.gateway - Services for handling REST comminications with the backend
+  * duck.assumption - Handles assumption configuration
+  * duck.main - The main UI controller
+  * duck.editor - The document editor
+  * duck.signin - Handles user authentication with the backend
+  * duck.home - The top-level controller

+#### Internationalization

+  UI internationalization configuration is contained in the frontend module under /src/assets/config.
+To add a new language/locale, two files are required:

+  * A locale JSON file (example locale-de.json)
+  * An ISO taxonomy file (example taxonomy-de.json)

+  Once these files are present in the system, a language is installed by updating the LocaleService in i18n.js to include the above configuration.